leiakcy/DH110/Assignment 6/README.md

 - **Color**:Since I created three design variations, the color scheme that I am most likely to go for is the light mode one.
 For a relatively simple and clean outlook, I choose to stick with three colors: 1.
 Blue #3C64B1; 2.
 Black #000000; and 3.
 The gray color, #F0F3F6.

 - **Layout**: The grid I used for the layout is row and columns.
 I realized having vertical and horizontal spatial zones is a great way to space content out evenly and efficiently.

+Overall, I decided to make the graphic design minimal and uncluttered, providing necessary information as needed but otherwise keeping the interface clean of extraneous information.
+I designed the interface to be friendly, with rounded buttons, and accessible for everyone to use.